 Custom ticket fields are typically used to gather more information about the support issue or product or service.
 You can add custom fields to your tickets for agents and you can also add them to your Help Center Submit a Request form if you want end-users to see the custom field.
-Custom ticket fields can be required or optional for agents.
+Custom ticket fields can be required or optional.

-The drop-down list and checkbox custom fields generate tags that can also be used in automations, macros, triggers, reports, and views (see Understanding custom ticket fields, tags, and business rules ).
-All custom fields can be referenced as placeholders (see Placeholders for custom fields ).
+The drop-down list, multi-select, and checkbox custom fields generate tags that can also be used in automations, macros, triggers, reports, and views (see Understanding custom ticket fields, tags, and business rules).
+All custom fields can be referenced as placeholders (see Placeholders for custom fields).

 Adding a custom ticket field for agents and end-users

 You can add custom fields to tickets, and decide if they should be visible to agents only or to both agents and end-users.
 You can permit end-users to view the custom field in their Zendesk Support ticket by making the field visible, or you can add the custom field to the Support Request form by making the field both visible and editable.